karkman/crAssphage_project/README.md

 Load in the data and libraries needed in the analyses
 -----------------------------------------------------

-Both `tidyverse` and `vegan` packageds are needed for the analyses.
+Both `tidyverse` and `vegan` packageds are needed for the analyses (they can be installed with `install.packages()`).
 In here the results are read to R and the colors used in the figures are defined.

 ``` r
 library(tidyverse)